Top 10 Best Sites

 What happens on most dates when both parties complain they “have nothing in common” is they get lazy and quit looking.
 It is so easy when two people get together to focus on the differences instead of the similarities.
 We all have something in common, even if it’s the weather, which, if brought up, could prompt a 30-minute conversation about how you both hate to talk about the weather.

-The beauty of getting to know someone is asking the right questions and getting honest answers.
+The beauty of getting to know another person is asking the right questions and getting honest answers.
 You may find the answers don’t jibe with your own beliefs and opinions, but at least you got to know someone a little deeper before dismissing them altogether.
 Most people are actually really interesting when you mention a topic they feel most passionate about.

 If the man loves football, listen to him talk about that Cowboys quarterback who fumbled the entire game and act like you care.
 Ask questions, admit you don’t know a thing about football and ask him to teach you.
 There’s no shame in admitting you don’t know something.
 It can create an opportunity for you to learn something new and fill up 30 minutes worth of conversation, which will loosen you both up.